rGustave07/fbhcapi/README.md

 </p>

 ## Installation
 This API is in early development, and it's pretty much closed source so if you can see this then you've probably been given the link.
-If you're technically inclined and curious you can install docker and run `docker-compose run --service-ports fbhcapi` and be put into the shell of the container provided.
+If you're technically inclined and curious you can install docker and run `docker-compose up` and the api should be listening on port 8080.

-After you've been placed into the container, navigate to src/app/ and use `go get` to fetch dependencies.

 ## Usage